hpi-dhc/jointly/README.rst

     pip install jointly

-You might want to check out our :ref:`contributing_label` guide in case you want to edit the package.
+You might want to check out our `contributing guide`_ in case you want to edit the package.

 Usage
 -----